 We are proud of the extremely high retention rate of our customers and staff.
 Most key executives have been with BAC for more than twenty-five years, reflecting the strength and stability of our organization.

 Despite the financial uncertainties of the past fifty years, the bank continues to prosper.
 Assets have grown from $40 million in 1982 to more than $500 million dollars today.
 With the exception of one small acquisition, the majority of our growth has been organic.

-BAC operates ten branches with 115 employees.
-In addition to Brentwood, we operate branches in Antioch, Concord, Discovery Bay, Lodi, Modesto, Oakley and Stockton with a network of branches stretching from San Joaquin and Stanislaus Counties through Eastern Contra Costa County.
-BAC is also currently in the process of opening a branch office in Tracy.
+BAC operates eleven branches with 115 employees.
+In addition to Brentwood, we operate branches in Antioch, Concord, Discovery Bay, Lodi, Modesto, Oakley, Stockton and Tracy with a network of branches stretching from San Joaquin and Stanislaus Counties through Eastern Contra Costa County.

 BAC and our employees are deeply involved in the communities we serve.
 We regularly provide financial contributions, serve on boards and committees and volunteer for a vast array of nonprofit, community-based organizations and causes.
 The long list of organizations supported by BAC includes the Brentwood Arts Society, various Chambers of Commerce, the Children’s Crisis Center, March of Dimes, Center for Human Services, United Way and dozens of others.

 In 2015, management and the board initiated a new branding strategy as part of the company’s 50 year anniversary.
 The bank was renamed BAC Community Bank, retiring both the Bank of Agriculture & Commerce and ECC Bank names.
 This serves a variety of purposes.
 The new name reinforces BAC’s strong and popular brand while drawing attention to the fact that it is a local community bank, an important difference in the market place.
 It is also designed to help showcase the bank’s capabilities to serve all population segments in our markets – both consumer and commercial.